dejwCake/sms-client/README.md

 It's easy to create your own driver - just implement the `Matthewbdaly\SMS\Contracts\Driver` interface.
 You can use whatever method is most appropriate for sending the SMS - for instance, if your provider has a mail-to-SMS gateway, you can happily use Swiftmailer or PHPMailer in your driver to send emails, or if they have a REST API you can use Guzzle.

 You can pass any configuration options required in the `config` array in the constructor of the driver.
-Please ensure that your driver has tests using PHPSpec (see the existing drivers for examples), and that it meets the coding standard (the package includes a PHP Codesniffer configuration for that reason).
+Please ensure that your driver has tests using PHPUnit and that it meets the coding standard (the package includes a PHP Codesniffer configuration for that reason).

 If you've created a new driver, feel free to submit a pull request and I'll consider including it.